 He returned to Australia aboard the SS Armagh on the 5th of April 1919 and was discharged on the 5th of June 1919.

-He is listed on the Roll of Honour for Bacchus Marsh and the Roll of Honour for the Bacchus Marsh ANA, held by the RSL at Bacchus Marsh.
+He is listed on the Shire of Bacchus Marsh Roll of Honour, the Bacchus Marsh & District Roll of Honour and the Roll of Honour for the Bacchus Marsh ANA.

 Tree Position (accuracy ±1 tree) -37.67737304794009, 144.4493696075371